RECAP: REwriting Conversations for Intent Understanding in Agentic Planning: Sensitivity Analysis

 We utilize the prompt defined in \Cref{app:plan_gen} and employ \texttt{LLaMA 3.3-70B} with a temperature setting of 0 and \texttt{GPT-o3-mini} to generate plans using \dummy{} and \advanced{} rewriters on \texttt{RECAP-toy} data, as consistent with \Cref{sec:sensitivity_analysis}.

 We use the same metrics defined in \ref{sec:benchmark_eval} to observe plan variation to input.
-Figures \ref{fig:llama_sensitivity}, \ref{fig:o3_sensitivity} also show similar trends to \texttt{GPT-4o} (\ref{fig:recap_in3}) indicating that plan outputs are sensitive to the input characteristics -- output of the rewriter.
+Figures \ref{fig:llama_sensitivity}, \ref{fig:o3_sensitivity} also show similar trends to \texttt{GPT-4o} (\Cref{fig:recap_in3}) indicating that plan outputs are sensitive to the input characteristics i.e. the output of the rewriter.

-\section{\name Benchmark}
+\section{\name{} Benchmark}

-We release 750 conversations as the \texttt{RECAP} benchmark.
-In our experiments, due to cost and effort constraints because of human annotation, we only utilized 150 of these conversation instances.
+We release 810 conversations as the \name{} benchmark.
+In our experiments, due to the cost and effort constraints as a result of human annotation, we uniformly sample and utilize 150 of these conversation instances, maintaining distribution across the intent challenges (30 each), lengths (50 each) and topics (30 each).